How to Use Hunting Trail Cameras

 -Instead of type LR6(AA) batteries, rechargeable batteries with the same specification(with 2000mAh or higher) may be used.
 We recommend NiMh batteries with low self discharge(not included)

--There will be an if the battery is low in power.
+-There will be an alarm if the battery is low in power.

 Insert memory card